 Exploration & research

-The legendary scientist Galileo Galilei was the first to use a telescope to make scientific observations of the moon, describing a rough, mountainous surface in 1609 that was quite different from the popular beliefs of his day that the moon was smooth.
+The pioneering astronomer Galileo Galilei was the first to use a telescope to make scientific observations of the moon, describing in 1609 a rough, mountainous surface that was quite different from the popular beliefs of his day that the moon was smooth.

 In 1959, the Soviet Union sent the first spacecraft to impact the moon's surface and returned the first photographs of its far side.
-In 1969, the United States landed the first astronauts on the moon, undoubtedly the most famous of NASA's achievements, and their efforts returned 842 pounds (382 kg) of rocks and soil to Earth for study.
+In 1969, the United States landed the first astronauts on the moon, undoubtedly the most famous of NASA's achievements, followed by five more successful missions (and one, Apollo 13, that didn't make to the moon).
+Their efforts returned 842 pounds (382 kg) of rocks and soil to Earth for study.
 It remains the only extraterrestrial body that humanity has ever visited.

 After a long interlude, lunar exploration resumed in the 1990s with the U.S. robotic missions Clementine and Lunar Prospector.
 Both missions suggested water might be present at the lunar poles, hints the joint launch of the Lunar Reconnaissance Orbiter and the Lunar Crater Observation and Sensing Satellite (LCROSS) helped prove were real in 2009.